-A hot air balloon went down after hitting power lines in Miami, sending 2 to the hospital
+A hot air balloon he was riding in crashed after hitting power lines in Miami

 The National Transportation Safety Board is investigating